 Lithuania & Poland: Blood soup

-We’re now becoming blood-cooking experts.
+We’re now becoming blood-cooking experts when it comes to Europe’s most disgusting food.
 In Lithuania Juka is made out of goose, duck or chicken blood and is served with potatoes or black bread.
 Polish Czernina, on the other hand, can be made out of duck, hen, rabbit or pig.

 We warned you.